BDC Hamburger Icon

 How to build a brand that attracts Gen Z and millennials

-The first step in presenting a unified, professional look that attracts younger consumers is to create a logo.
+Creating a logo is the first step in presenting a unified, professional look that attracts younger consumers.
 Listen to your brand voice.
 What do you sell?
 What do you stand for?
 What feeling or message do you want people to get from your logo?
 An effective brand image is simple and visually appealing.
 Your design doesn’t have to say everything about your business, but it should at least be a good start.
 It also needs to be flexible enough to span all of your marketing.

 Did You Know?Did you know

-To achieve a unified look and feel, you must create your own style guide, which will make all your materials, from business cards to packaging, feel cohesive.
-That said, they should not be replicas of each other.
+To achieve a unified look and feel, you must create your own style guide, which will make all your materials, including your business cards and packaging, feel cohesive.
+That said, they should not be replicas.
 Stick to the same general or complementary color palette as your logo.
 If you introduce new elements, make sure they convey the same feeling as your logo so your brand expression stays intact and customers know everything is coming from the same business.

 Your brand’s look and feel are not just visual; they have a voice as well.
-To identify your brand’s voice, consider your personality and that of your company, and then get a sense of your customers.
+To identify your brand’s voice, consider your personality as well as your company’s, and then get a sense of your customers.
 Figure out who you’re selling to, what these millennials and Gen Zers care about, and how they’d like to be spoken to.
 A relatable tone of voice will make your business feel trustworthy and encourage customers to continue their relationship with you.
 Once you find your brand voice, make sure it’s consistent across all aspects of your business.

 Branding mistakes to avoid